 I'm not being fair though.
 Cindy Crawford has a mole and it looks GREAT.
 Marilyn Monroe had one too.
 I think we can all agree they're both beautiful women.
 I wish for all my readers (and myself!), beautiful moles like those - instead of the one in Austin Powers!

 Is it a mole or skin tag?
-We have some guidelines to help you tell the difference - and we'll tell you the typical treatment options for both.
+Below are some guidelines to help you tell the difference - and I'll tell you the typical treatment options for both.

 What's a skin tag?